Firdausmoten/Firdausmoten/README.md

 - 👋 Hi, I’m @Firdausmoten

-- 👀 I'm passionate of Computer Science, Machine Learning, A.I, and Robotics Engineering.
+ I like to program as a hobby and contribute to open source projects.

-- 🌱 I’m currently learning Python, and Java.
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: firdausmoten@gmail.com

 <!---